PtDabam/uabaf/README.md

 ## Research context

-UABAF was developed as part of an M.Tech thesis at the University of Buea, Department of Computer Engineering, under the supervision of Dr. Nyanga Bernard Y.
+UABAF was developed as part of an M.Tech thesis

 ---